 STAFF MEMBER TITLE

 Tim Malone Principal

-Counselor: Christy Spade Assistant Principal
+N/A Assistant Principal

-Scott Adrian School Psychologist
+Tammy Forrest School Psychologist

-Principal's Secretary: Bonny Vipperman Student Support

 Campus Supervisor: Gabriel Coomes PASS Officer

-Attendance Secretary: Brenda Brown Student Discipline & Attendance
+Jolie Critchfield Director of Student Discipline & Attendance

 Todd deVlaming Teacher

 FIRST AID RESPONDERS

 Each district site must have designated First Aid responders who are first to provide assistance when needed.
 Annually, identify those staff members who have current training in CPR and First Aid.
 In an emergency situation, any staff member may provide assistance.
 Insure there are an adequate number of people trained in first aid in addition to the crisis response team.